cloudfoundry/bbs/doc/lrps.md

 A map of metadata values that are attached to emitted logs and metrics for the container.

+#### `routable`

+Indicates if the ActualLRP can respond to traffic succesfully or not.

+When an ActualLRP is first created, `routable` is set by default to `False`.

+Once the ActualLRP is assigned to a cell, the container performs start up and parallel healthchecking processes, including optional [readiness checks as defined in the DesiredLRP](./defining-lrps.md).

+After the readiness checks pass, or if there are no readiness checks defined at all, the ActualLRP `routable` field is tranistioned from `False` to `True`.

 #### Networking

 #### `address`